Jerry Hayes: Image

 Roth's Parliamentary Profiles says of Hayes: "[He] has never taken himself seriously, and therefore has not been taken seriously by others."
 Betty Boothroyd, former Speaker of the House of Commons, said of Hayes that "he would look very pretty as a French maid; I wish I had his curls."
 Prime Minister Margaret Thatcher personally disliked his beard and yellow ties, which he refused to change, when asked.

 Hayes was a regular contributor on television quiz shows and talk shows, in particular, The James Whale Show.
 For over four years he regularly appeared with Charles Kennedy, Ken Livingstone and Michael Parkinson on a political discussion show on LBC in London.
 Hayes appeared on comedy show Have I Got News for You in 1992, on which he was unafraid to ridicule his own party and it was revealed that he was Ken Livingstone's "favourite Tory".
 Hayes was frequently described as a "political buffoon", because of his willingness to subject himself to ridicule on various television and radio appearances.
 This included being fastened in the stocks and pelted with custard pies, and being whipped while dressed in fetish clothing.

 When the heavy metal group Iron Maiden were having trouble getting permission to play in Beirut, Hayes threw his weight behind them (one member was a constituent).
 "I have advised [the Foreign Office] the group is not a bad influence," he said.
 "In fact they are very good: I have all their albums."

 After Parliament

 Following his career in Parliament, he wrote for the magazine Punch.
-In May 2010, Hayes started a political blog for the website "Think Politics", which also hosts blogs by former Liberal Democrat MP for Falmouth Camborne, Julia Goldsworthy, current Labour MP for Denton and Reddish, Andrew Gwynne, and Conservative candidate for Swansea West, René Kinzett.
+In May 2010, Hayes started a political blog for the website "Think Politics", which also hosts blogs by former Liberal Democrat MP for Falmouth Camborne, Julia Goldsworthy, former Labour MP for Denton and Reddish, Andrew Gwynne, and Conservative candidate for Swansea West, René Kinzett.
 His blog has now moved to Total Politics.
 Hayes also became a panelist on Stephen Nolan's weekend late night show on Fridays on BBC Radio 5 Live, reviewing the newspapers with Mohammed Shafiq, a media commentator on British-Muslim issues.